🔼The name Nicodemus in the Bible

 John tells that Joseph and Nicodemus bound the Body in linen wrappings with the spices according to the custom of the Jews (John 19:40).
 But that custom was not a burial custom.
 Jewish burial customs are described in the Lazarus cycle and no oil or aromas are mentioned (note that only John tells the story of Lazarus of Bethany, to make sure that the reader understands about Jewish burial procedures).
 The aromatic oil appears in the next chapter, and is applied to Jesus who raised Lazarus.

-If Mary's one litre had filled the whole house with scent, Nicodemus' hundred litres must have wafted all over the place.
+If Mary's one litre had filled the whole house with scent, Nicodemus' hundred litres must have wafted all over the region.
 Its strong and bitter scent was unmistakably recognized by everybody in the wide surroundings and reminded everybody of only one thing, and that wasn't death.

 With his hundred litre of myrrh-oil (and a hundred is two times fifty, or a double witness to jubilee), Nicodemus unmistakably declared that the marriage of God and mankind had been consummated.
 He never went there to bury Christ; he went there to see Him be "born again," just as Jesus had explained him when the whole Nicodemus cycle started (John 3:3).
 The only other time that word σμυρνα (smurna) occurs in the gospels is in the nativity story, when the magi from the east gave it to Mary and Jesus when He was born the first time (Matthew 2:11).